sherlockchou86/VideoPipe/sample/similiarity_search/README.md

 1. `face_encoding_pipeline.cpp` run a pipeline to generate embedding data for faces and send them via socket (using message broker node in VideoPipe)
 2. `encoding_receiver.py` receive embedding data via socket, and save them into csv file using `pandas` library (note, it over writes to disk every about 100 new embeddings received).
 3. `search_server.py` load csv file and create Index Object of `faiss`. the script will start a web server powered by `flask` to demonstrate how to search images using embedding similiarity. this script would also generate embedding for the query image uploaded by user.
+4. `clean.sh` help to clean all cache data in current sample directory, you can regenerate embedding data again.

 ```
 ### how to use ###